HR Software Menu Icon

 4. Use a system that enables you to customise data access and roles

-This will manage the access of people to only see the stuff they’re authorised for.
+This will manage the access people have so they can only see the stuff they’re authorised for.

 5. Centralise all of your employee data in a secure space